roryl/zsx/README.md

 - **`#idSelector`**: Scroll to the provided Id, regardless of the zx-swap selectors
 - `.classSelector` : Any valid CSS selector.
 The first item returned will be the target of the scroll
 - `"top"` : Scroll to the top of the page
-- `"if-needed"` : Scroll to the element if it is out of view otherwise do not scroll

 ### Examples